 How to Create an Account and Login

 The goal of the session is to introduce Moodle learning management system for face-to-face, blended (hybrid), and fully online programs.
-Participants will learn how to teach online using the activities, resources, and blocks available on Moodle to develop their own individual and collaborative Moodle courses.
+Participants will learn how to teach online using the activities, resources, and blocks available on Moodle to develop their own individual online courses.

 Many English language teachers and their students are unable to speak English fluently and accurately.
 Technology can facilitate the process by providing practice.
 The session provides various tools to practice and improve spoken English with fluency and accuracy.

 Connecting Online (CO) is a free 3-day online conference that has been taking place in the month of February since 2009.
 CO24 is the 15th annual CO event.
 This year, the event will take place from February 23 - 25, 2024.